Frequently Asked Questions (F.A.Q)

 9. Is dengue and malaria common in Java?
 Should I take malaria pills before the trip?

 There is basically no malaria in Java and you do not need to take pills for malaria.
 Dengue fever cases are more likely to be found.
-Dengue is something that can not be prevented by pills, but you will be safe from the dengue mosquito bites by using mosquito repellent products and by cover up you skin a bit.
+Dengue is something that can not be prevented by pills, but you will be safe from dengue mosquito bites by using mosquito repellent products and by cover-up your skin a bit.
 Dengue fever mosquito bites in the middle of the day, so applying mosquito repellent during the day is never a bad idea 🙂

 10. How is the weather in Yogyakarta?

-As a city that locates in a tropical island of Java the weather in Yogyakarta generally quite warm.
-It generally pulls in a high amount of rainfall between January and April, will quite humid with 90% humidity around October and November and continue to have enough rain on November to February.
+As a city locates on the tropical island of Java the weather in Yogyakarta is generally quite warm.
+It generally pulls in a high amount of rainfall between January and April, will be quite humid with 90% humidity around October and November, and continue to have enough rain from November to February.
 Going by Yogyakarta weather patterns, the months of June and July are the best time as they remain quite cool and dry for the most part.

 11. Is there a swimming pool in Yabbiekayu?

-If you like to have a more decent swimming experience in a larger swimming pool, now there are 3 swimming pools in two neighbouring hotels in Tembi that you can have access to as well as a Waterboom waterslide playground on the far edge of the village.
+If you like to have a more decent swimming experience in a larger swimming pool, now there are 3 swimming pools in two neighboring hotels in Tembi that you can have access to as well as a Waterboom waterslide playground on the far edge of the village.
 The pools in the two nearby hotels are available for use by Yabbiekayu guests if you buy a drink or some food from their restaurants where we have also negotiated a discount.

-12. How should i dress during my stay in Jogjakarta?
+12. How should I dress during my stay in Yogyakarta?